 For two decades we have made substantial progress toward achieving our goals so that all North Carolinians will live healthier lives, protected by strong health policies.
 We have advanced many state-level policies and secured millions in funding to support programs that reduce health disparities, prevent chronic disease, and promote health.

 We invite you to join us is ensuring all North Carolinians have the opportunity to attain their highest level of health.

-- Convening the North Carolina Healthy Food Retail Task Force, which proposed 8 policy recommendations for addressing healthy food access in North Carolina
+- Convened the Healthy Food Retail Task Force, which made 8 policy recommendations for addressing food insecurity in North Carolina (2018-2019)